kwichmann/p5workshop/README.md

 - Draw an ellipse with a height that is twice its width.
 - Draw an ellipse such that it encases the rectangle from the exercise 1.4.
 Make sure it has no fill.

-### 1.6 Transparency (alpha)
+### 1.6 Opacity (alpha)
 - Try adding an extra parameter (alpha) to some of the 'stroke' and 'fill' commands in your sketch.
 Alpha should be between 0 and 255.
+0 is fully transparent, 255 fully opaque (the default).

 ### 1.7 *Optional* - Doing your own research
 - Find the triangle command on the cheat sheet.
 How do you think it works?